Estimation of a Gas Diffusion Coefficient by Fitting Molecular Dynamics Trajectories to Finite-Difference Simulations: Introduction

 The diffusion of a solute gas (for example argon) through a solvent gas (for example helium) can be quantified by a diffusion coefficient~$D$.
 The coefficient can be measured experimentally by gas chromatography, which separates a mixture of gases into pure components as it travels through a column so that $D$ can be calculated from the peak widths of the mass spectrum~\cite{wasik_1969_measurements}.
 The diffusion coefficient can also be calculated theoretically from the expression

 where $\mathbf{r}(t)$ is the trajectory of a gas particle and $\langle \cdot\rangle$ represents the average over all diffusing particles~\cite{melzer}.
-One way to generate the particle trajectories for \eqref{eq:coeff_formula} is with Molecular Dynamics (MD) simulations, which provide the trajectories of a collection of particles evolving by Hamiltonian dynamics in a classical interparticle force field.
-Here, we present an alternative theoretical approach to \eqref{eq:coeff_formula} for determining the gas diffusion coefficient.
+The derivative of the square displacement describes how fast each particle spreads out, so for sufficiently large simulation times, the ensemble average in \cref{eq:coeff_formula} quantifies the overall diffusion rate.
+One way to generate the particle trajectories for \cref{eq:coeff_formula} is with Molecular Dynamics (MD) simulations, which provide the trajectories of a collection of particles evolving by Hamiltonian dynamics in a classical interparticle force field.
+Here, we present an alternative theoretical approach to \cref{eq:coeff_formula} for determining the gas diffusion coefficient.

 Fick's laws give a continuum description of diffusion, resulting in a partial differential equation for the time-evolution of the solute concentration~\cite{Fick}.
 Our approach estimates the the diffusion coefficient~$D$ by minimizing the discrepancy between numerical finite-difference (FD) solutions of the diffusion equation and MD simulations of the solute concentration.
 We anticipate that this procedure can be applied to estimate coefficients in a differential equation for other physical systems described by a continuum model such as phase separation of polymers.